United Arab Emirates Political Orientation

 Government Type: The UAE is a constitutional federation of seven emirates (sheikhdoms).
-The rulers of the seven emirates constitute the Federal Supreme Council and the relative political and financial influence of each emirate is weighted by their number of positions in the federal government.
+The rulers of the seven emirates constitute the Federal Supreme Council, and each Emirate’s relative political and financial influence is weighted by their number of positions in the federal government.

 Head of the Government: Prime Minister Mohammed bin Rashid Al Maktoum (The ruler of Dubai, which is the UAE’s commercial center, is vice president and prime minister.)

 Political Party: Political parties are prohibited in the UAE.
-The rulers hold power on the basis of their dynastic position and their legitimacy in a system of tribal consensus.
+The rulers hold power based on their dynastic position and their legitimacy in a system of tribal consensus.

-Under the UAE’s constitution, Sharia Islamic religious law is a principal source of the law especially in matters of social law such as family issues and divorce, while other matters are handled in courts and tribunals.
+Under the UAE’s constitution, Sharia Islamic religious law is a principal source of the law, especially in matters of social law such as family issues and divorce.
+In contrast, other issues are handled in courts and tribunals.
 Criticism of the ruling families, government, religion, or friendly governments is censored in the UAE through the National Media Council (NMC).
 The NMC is responsible for licensing all publications, governing press content, and applying censorship on domestic and foreign publications.
-Members of the council are appointed by the UAE’s president.
+The UAE’s president appoints members of the council.
 Therefore, the ruling family and government have significant powers to censor, resulting in self-censorship among the journalists due to fear of government retribution.

 In conclusion, the United Arab Emirates government and ruling families have direct and indirect control over media outlets and the news.
-Therefore news related to the government or ruling families tends to be positive and praising of their achievements, while criticism is punished, resulting in significant government and self-censorship.
+Therefore, news related to the government or ruling families tends to praise their achievements, while criticism is punished, resulting in significant government and self-censorship.

 Last Updated on May 13, 2023 by Media Bias Fact Check

 Do you appreciate our work?
 Please consider one of the following ways to sustain us.